Why Eating Too Few Calories Can Stall Fat Loss (and How to Do It Smarter)

 • Slower recovery

-Lean Muscle Mass: The Secret to Sustainable Fat Loss
+Lean Muscle Mass: The Real Fat Loss Accelerator

-When calories are too low and protein is insufficient, the body burns muscle tissue for energy.
-This reduces strength, slows metabolism, and makes fat regain more likely later.
+When calories are too low and protein is inadequate, the body burns muscle for energy.

 Hormonal Health and Long-Term Sustainability

-Fat loss should never come at the cost of long-term health.
+Fat loss should never come at the expense of long-term health.

 The Smarter Way to Lose Fat